ilkoiliev951/lime-academy-final-project/README.md

 ![Project Architecture](assets/architecture.png)

 # Getting started

-You can either run the project with the already deployed contracts or deploy it
+You can either run the project with the already deployed contracts or deploy new ones by running: bin/deploy.sh

 # Configuration Requirements